 At Molly Branch Fireflies, we are interested in three species:

 -Phausis Reticulata (Blue Ghosts)

 Snappy Syncs and Photinus Carolinus are the only fireflies in the U.S. that are synchronous.

-The most well known of synchronous fireflies is the Photinus carolinus located at Elkmont in the Great Smoky National Park.
-This light show began to gather the attention of the viewing public in the late 1990's.
+Elkmont's firefly showing began to gather the attention of the viewing public in the late 1990's.
 The growing interest required the Smoky Mountain National Park to restrict traffic leading to the current lottery system.
 It's reported there are other very remote viewing areas in the park.

-Another known place to observe Photinus carolinus is in the Allegheny National Forest.
+Another known place to observe Photinus Carolinus is in the Allegheny National Forest.
 In 2012 a colony of these fireflies was discovered and more research is continuing.

-Photinus frontalis (Snappy Syncs)
+Photinus Frontalis (Snappy Syncs)

 Documenting locations for Snappy Syncs is increasing.
 In 2015 researchers working for the Oakridge Wildlife Management Area discovered an abundant population of Snappy Syncs in various locations within the dense old growth forest.
-The only problem with this discovery is it is not open for public viewing for securiry reasons.
+The only problem with this discovery is it is not open for public viewing for security reasons.